microsoft/BotBuilder-CognitiveServices/Node/README_LuisActionBinding.md

 A full description of all available samples can be found [here](samples/LuisActionBinding/README.md).

 ## More Information
-Read these resources for more information about the Microsoft Bot Framework, Bot Builder SDK and QnA Maker:
+Read these resources for more information about the Microsoft Bot Framework, Bot Builder SDK and LUIS:

 * [Microsoft Bot Framework Overview](https://docs.botframework.com/en-us/)
 * [Microsoft Bot Framework Bot Builder SDK](https://github.com/Microsoft/BotBuilder)